-YMCA swim lessons emphasize water safety and skill development in a safe environment!
+Y swim lessons emphasize water safety and skill development in a safe environment!

-The Y strives to help all ages learn how to swim, so they can stay safe around water and learn the skills needed to make swimming a lifelong pursuit for healthy living.
+We strive to help all ages learn how to swim, so they can stay safe around water and learn the skills needed to make swimming a lifelong pursuit for healthy living.

-Swimmers will practice two key swim sequences that are the foundation for a safe swimming experience: Swim, float, swim and jump, push, turn, grab.
+Swimmers become comfortable and confident in the water through practicing safe water habits, engaging in underwater exploration, and learning how to swim to safety if they fall into a body of water.
+Swimmers will practice two key swim sequences that are the foundation for a safe swimming experience: swim, float, swim and jump, push, turn, grab.

 Please select the branch location where you would like to attend the group swim lesson to start the registration process.

-Swim Basics, or stages 1 to 3, is a swim lesson program for ages 3 to 16 that focuses on learning basic swim skills, improving water safety, and building confidence in the water.
+Swim Basics, or stages 1 to 3, is a swim lesson program for ages 3 to 12 that focuses on learning basic swim skills, improving water safety, and building confidence in the water.
 Students will practice two key swim sequences that are the foundation for a safe swimming experience: swim, float, swim and jump, push, turn, grab.

 There is nothing more important to us than the safety of you, our members, our staff, and our volunteers.
 Guidance from the Centers for Disease Control (CDC), local health agencies, and public officials has been critical as we've updated our policies and reopened or facilities and programs.

 We are following the latest guidelines from the CDC to ensure our participants are safe.
 If you do not feel comfortable, we invite you to sign up for one-on-one private swim lessons.